maxrd2/SubtitleComposer/README.md

 An open source text-based subtitle editor that supports basic operations as well as more advanced ones, aiming to become an improved version of Subtitle Workshop for every platform supported by KDE.

-This is a continuation of Subtitle Composer by Sergio Pistone - https://sourceforge.net/projects/subcomposer/
+This is a continuation of Subtitle Composer by Sergio Pistone from sourceforget.net/projects/subcomposer/
-Since original author didn't have time anymore to continue development of this great app, I've took over in order to submit fixes and add more features in free time.

 ### FEATURES
  - Support for multiple formats, including SubRip, MicroDVD, SSA/ASS (without advanced styles), MPlayer, TMPlayer and YouTube captions.